ld100/etherloin/README.md

 ## Motivation

 Project is inspired by existing smart contract development toolkits, such as [Ganache](http://truffleframework.com/ganache/)/TestRPC, [geth-truffle-docker](https://github.com/gregbkr/geth-truffle-docker) and [instant-dapp-ide](https://github.com/dominicwilliams/instant-dapp-ide).
-All 3 are great starting points for smart contract development, but have significant disadvantages:
+All 3 are great starting points for smart contract development, but have significant drawbacks:

-* Ganache uses TestRPC instead of normal Ethereum Virtual Machine, so it can be used for deploying smart contracts, but not other related activities like acreating accounts and redistributing account funds via thos smart contracts.
+* Ganache uses TestRPC instead of normal Ethereum Virtual Machine, so it can be used for deploying smart contracts, but not other related activities like creating accounts and redistributing account funds via those smart contracts.
 Another drawback is that Ganache is not docker-friendly out of the box, which adds some overhead for docker-based projects.
-* geth-truffle-docker and instant-dapp-ide use full-fledged go-Ethereum (AKA geth) clients and Docker, which make it free from Ganache issues but introduce a new issue: you have to enabled mining in go-ethereum in order to have gas for using smart contracts.
+* geth-truffle-docker and instant-dapp-ide use full-fledged go-Ethereum (AKA geth) clients and Docker, which make it free from Ganache issues but introduce a new one: you have to enable mining in go-ethereum in order to have gas for using smart contracts.
 Mining takes lot of system resources and makes development process almost impossible on battery-powered laptops.

-Etherlion solves both issues by using Ethermint/Tendermint clients instead of go-ethereum.
+Etherloin solves both issues by using Ethermint/Tendermint clients instead of go-ethereum.
 Ethermint is an Ethereum fork, that uses lightweight Tendermint POS consensus engine, while preserving virtually full backward compatibility with Ethereum.

 ## Usage